laurent22/pmcam/README.md

 A frame will then be saved approximately every 1 second to the "images" folder next to the Bash script.
 Both delay and target folder can be changed in the script.

-To stop the script, type Ctrl + C.
+To stop the script, press Ctrl + C.

 ## TODO

-* Check if the script is working on Linux.
-If necessary, provide alternative ffmpeg command depending on the OS - https://trac.ffmpeg.org/wiki/Capture/Webcam
+* Allow specifying the video capture source and format (curently hardcoded)
 * Command line argument to change frame directory.
 * Command line argument to change interval between frame captures.
+* Command line argument to specify the threshold for a frame to be kept.

 ## License